 If you let it, guilt will become an unrelenting source of pain.
 You might believe that you should feel guilty and condemn yourself not once, but repeatedly.
 Guilt also may simmer in your unconscious.
 Either way, this kind of guilt is insidious and self-destructive and can destroy your life.

-Shame is how you feel about yourself.
-Shame is hating who you are and feeling ashamed of what you did.
-Guilt is hating the decision you made, but accepting that you are human and you made a mistake or a poor choice.
+Shame is how you feel about yourself – it’s hating who you are.
+Guilt is regretting the decision you made, but accepting that you are human and you made a mistake.

 Shame causes you to feel inferior, inadequate, or bad about who you are versus what you did.
 If you don’t learn how to deal with your guilty feelings and forgive yourself for not protecting your dog, your guilt will turn into shame.
 Shame is destructive, and has no positive effects.